Counting the minimum number of arcs in an oriented graph having weak diameter 2: Introduction

-to count the minimum number of edges among graphs having diameter at most $d$.
-Its directed (oriented) analogue turns out to be very interesting even for small values of $d$.
+In relation to the famous degree-diameter problem, Erd\H{o}s, R\'{e}nyi and S\'{o}s~\cite{erdos1966problem} defined the function as the minimum number of edges among graphs having diameter at most $d$ and maximum degree at most $k$.
+Its directed (oriented) analogue turns out to be very interesting even for small values of $d$, without even restricting the maximum degree.
 However, we need to recall a few notions before going into that.